CathalG/teamwork-go/README.md

 # Teamwork-go

 A code assessment submission for Teamwork.
-Below is the instructions for the backend code challenge:
+Details of the backend code challenge below:

 *package customerimporter reads from the given customers.csv file and returns a sorted (data structure of your choice) of email domains along with the number